BrunoDelb/alibabacloudguide/autoscaling.md

 To perform a scaling manually:

--   Go to the Auto Scaling console,
+-   Go to the `Auto Scaling` console,

--   Click on Scaling Groups,
+-   Click on `Scaling Groups`,
 -   Select a region,

--   Click on Details on the line of the group,
+-   Click on `Details` on the line of the group,

--   Click on the Scaling Rules and Activities tab,
+-   Click on the `Scaling Rules` and `Activities` tab,

--   Click on the link in the Start Time column on the rule line.
+-   Click on the link in the `Start Time` column on the rule line.

 It is also possible to run a scaling rule automatically at a specified time or when an event occurs.